 To be diagnosed, symptoms of sexual masochism disorder must:

-- Be present for at least 6 months
+- Be present for at least six months

 - Involve recurrent and intense sexual arousal from the act of being humiliated, beaten, bound, or otherwise made to suffer, as manifested by fantasies, urges, or behaviors

-The extensive use of pornography involving the act of being humiliated, beaten, bound, or otherwise made to suffer is sometimes an associated feature of sexual masochism disorder; however, there is no conclusive evidence regarding what causes or triggers sexual masochism disorder.4 Also, while other psychiatric disorders may be diagnosed along with sexual masochism disorder, this does not demonstrate causation.
+While there is no conclusive evidence regarding what causes or triggers sexual masochism disorder, the extensive use of pornography involving the act of being humiliated, beaten, bound, or otherwise made to suffer is sometimes an associated feature of sexual masochism disorder.1 Also, while other psychiatric disorders may be diagnosed along with sexual masochism disorder, this does not prove a direct causation.

 Sexual masochism disorder typically develops in young adulthood.
 The average age of onset reported by diagnosed individuals is 19.3 years.
 However, it is not unusual for diagnosed individuals to have experienced sexually masochistic fantasies in puberty or childhood.
-Advancing age is likely to have the same reducing effect on this disorder as it has on other paraphilic disorders.3
+Advancing age is likely to reduce symptoms of the disorder.1

-There is no increased prevalence of having experienced childhood sexual abuse among those who are diagnosed with sexual masochism disorder.5 Evidence also shows that more men than women are aroused by masochistic fantasies.6
+There is no increased prevalence of having experienced childhood sexual abuse among those who are diagnosed with sexual masochism disorder.2

 How Is Sexual Masochism Disorder Diagnosed?